felipedmsantos95/cart-gRPC-api/README_en.md

 ## About

-It consists of an e-commerce (online selling) HTTP API (JSON) and will have a cart (checkout) endpoint.
+It consists of an e-commerce (online selling) HTTP API (JSON) and has a cart (checkout) endpoint.
 This endpoint will accept a request with POST method, the request payload structure that follows the example:

 In summary, the requisition must contain a list of products and the quantity of each to be purchased.